NOW ACCEPTING APPLICATIONS!

 California State Parks has two centralized communications centers (listed below) to meet the dispatching needs of its peace officers and staff.
-The centers also provide dispatching services for the Department of Fish and Game wardens along with other enforcement and emergency services agencies.
+The centers also provide dispatching services for the Department of Fish and Wildlife wardens along with other enforcement and emergency services agencies.

 Northern Communications Center (NORCOM) - Rancho Cordova, CA

 Education: Equivalent to completion of the 12th grade, and